-EcoCredits (Outdoor activities):
+Eco-Credits (Outdoor activities):

-Our student club the Greenbelt Society, in collaboration with institutions such as the NYC Parks and Recreation Department and the American Littoral Society will be organizing and/or participating in several outdoor activities such as coastal clean-ups and tree planting during this semester.
+Our student club the Greenbelt Society, in collaboration with institutions such as the NYC Parks and Recreation Department and the American Littoral Society will be organizing and/or participating in several outdoor activities such as tree planting, restoration, coastal clean-ups and hiking during this semester.
+See the tentative calendar below.
 We will discuss in more detail the potential to earn extra credit towards the final lab grade.
+If you are interested in participating with us or becoming a member, please let me know!